-Figure 4.22 Example for medium and standard low pass filtering medium low pass filter 22 Ohm 10 Ohm 68 μF 10 μF
+Figure 4.22 Example for medium and standard low pass filtering

 In the acam-circuits like those of the evaluation-kit or the examples for solar-quattro scales these insights are already put to practice.
 When building up your own circuit please make sure you follow the recommendations as they will contribute to a good overall measurement quality.